ibm-cloud-docs/databases-for-postgresql-gen2/connecting-external.md

 Your applications and drivers use connection strings to make a connection to {{site.data.keyword.databases-for-postgresql_full}}.
 The service provides connection strings specifically for drivers and applications.
 Connection strings are displayed in the *Endpoints* panel of your deployment's *Overview*, and can also be retrieved from the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections), and the [{{site.data.keyword.databases-for}} API](/apidocs/cloud-databases-api/cloud-databases-api-v5#getconnection).

-The connection strings can be used by any of the credentials you create on your deployment.
-While you can use the admin user for all of your connections and applications, it might be better to create users specifically for your applications to connect with.
-For more information, see [Getting Connection Strings](/docs/databases-for-postgresql?topic=databases-for-postgresql-connection-strings).
+{{site.data.keyword.databases-for-postgresql}} deployments no longer include a default admin user.
+Instead, customers create users with 'Manager', 'Writer', or 'Reader' roles through the {{site.data.keyword.cloud}} service credential interface — available via the UI or CLI.
+This process generates credentials for connecting to the deployment.
+While these credentials can be used across multiple connections and applications, it is strongly recommended to create dedicated users for each application, tailored to their specific access requirements.
+For more information, see [Getting connection strings](/docs/databases-for-postgresql?topic=databases-for-postgresql-connection-strings).

 ## Connecting to your PostgreSQL deployment with a language's driver
 {: #connect-language-driver}